ENPTES

 Wat Phra That Doi Suthep

-Perched 3,520 feet above the city, this golden temple is Chiang Mai's most iconic landmark and one of Thailand's most sacred Buddhist sites.
-The panoramic views of the city below and the spiritual atmosphere make it a must-visit for both pilgrims and tourists seeking breathtaking vistas.
+Perched 1,080 meters above the city, this iconic golden temple is Chiang Mai's most sacred and breathtaking landmark.
+The sweeping views of the valley below combined with the temple's ethereal beauty make it essential for any visitor.

 🌅